agj/agj/README.md

 Hi!
 I'm agj.

+I've just begun the process of migrating away from Github—my next projects might show up on [Codeberg](https://codeberg.org/agjcl) and not here.

 ## A bit about me

 - I'm a programmer/developer/whatever you wanna call it with a background in design and art.
 Not an engineer.